 - A copy of the signed NOI from every permittee (usually the contractor and the DOT&PF, but there may be others). - Copies of the DEC acknowledgement of receipt of each NOI. - Correspondence related to storm water with regulatory authorities. - Records of non-storm water discharges. - Documentation of the SWPPP preparer's stormwater inspector's, Superintendent's and Project Engineer's erosion and sediment control certification(s).
 Be careful to update these records anytime there is either personnel turnover or someone goes on leave and is temporarily replaced.
-In the latter case, include in the SWPPP a memo that delegates

-- the position responsibilities and gives the dates. - Copy of the DOT&PF Letter of Non-Objection from DEC regarding the permanent storm water management (when it is required).
+In the latter case, include a SWPPP amendment that delegates the position responsibilities and update the staff tracking log. - Copy of the DOT&PF Letter of Non-Objection from DEC regarding the permanent storm water management (when it is required).